uPortal-Attic/uportal-app-framework/docs/announcements.md

-The announcements feature draws attention to new content.
-Read more about the business usage of this feature in [the KB article](https://kb.wisc.edu/myuw/page.php?id=63903).
-The following documentation talks more about the implementation details of the announcements.
+Within-portal announcements draw attention to new content.

+MyUW [documents how it uses announcements](https://kb.wisc.edu/myuw/page.php?id=63903) in its Knowledge Base.

 ### Theme
 By default, if you set nothing in [the theme](theming.md) the mascot pictured below will appear in the top bar: